 - Intellectual Property.
 Copyrights, trademarks, and patents are all part of a complex landscape of issues that many modern companies must navigate.
 Our team can make sure you stay up-to-date on the law and avoid trouble.

 - Investment Management & Securities.
-Don’t get caught violating federal trading regulations.
-Talk to an experienced attorney who can advise you on investment management and securities practices.
+A sound compliance program is critical for investment advisory firms.
+Talk to an experienced attorney who can proactively advise you regarding regulatory and compliance practices.

 - Litigation.
 Any time that two parties can’t agree about a dispute, there is a chance for litigation.
 Our team is skilled at resolving problems before they grow out of control.
 But when it does, we are prepared to go the distance.